Public Safety Power Shutoff and Wildfire Information for Public Water Systems

 - CA Resiliency Alliance - the CA Resiliency collects and compiles information from multiple sources on California incidents, including wildfires and PSPS

-- CPUC Fire Safety Rulemaking Background - the CPUC identifies the High Fire Threat Districts (HFTD)
+- CPUC Fire-Threat Maps and Fire-Safety Rulemaking - the CPUC identifies the High Fire Threat Districts (HFTD)

 - GETS - provides national security and emergency preparedness personnel priority access and prioritized processing in the local and long-distance segments of the landline networks

 - USEPA Incident Action Checklists for Water Utilities - USEPA’s incident action checklist for various threats and hazards to the PWS.
 Rip and run sheets for prevention, preparedness, response and recovery

 - USEPA Water Utility Response On-The-Go Mobile Application - USEPA’s Water Utility Response On-The-Go Mobile Application and Website